 Of course.
 Of course, says she as though the man was confiding in her.

 May stands her ground, afraid of disturbing them further.
-Her eyes travel around the shop, the grid of square shelves behind the counter, the sliding ladder, the two small quaint tables for two, their neatly white tablecloth with laced edges, every thing inside the small shop is white with dark varnished wood trims.
-Her eyes return and hurtle into the gentleman who now stands in front of her, awaiting to exit through the door she is blocking.
-Her eyes open wide in surprise, oh my oh my, she thinks, and in one long motion she steps aside, clear of the door.
+Her eyes travel around the shop, the grid of square shelves behind the counter, the sliding ladder, the two small quaint tables for two, their neatly white tablecloth with laced edges, everything inside the small shop is white with dark varnished wood trims.
+Her eyes return and hurtle into the gentleman who now stands in front of her, waiting to exit through the door she is blocking.
+Her eyes open wide in surprise, oh my oh my, she thinks, and in one long motion, she steps aside, clear of the door.

 You must be our newest, Ma.

 May ‘mam, she politely corrects her putting the scone down to hide her untidy hands between her legs.

 Hmm?, says Mary unaware of her slip.
 Right: May.
 My name is Mary, it is a pleasure to meet you.

 Where is everyone?, she asks.
 I waited but no one came, and when I headed down the road I saw nothing but a dog.
 It ran away from me.
 No houses, no people.
 I could never have found your shop were it not for the wind chimes which I heard from the road.
 She catches a breath and takes a sip of tea which is also quite delicious.
 Swallowing she adds, and my door is locked.

 Mmm, she answers absently and nods slowly as to an old truth.
 Then she adds, well, have you done something about it?

 About it?
 Mary walks around the counter and moves the ladder singling out a few items from the shelves.
 May takes a deep bite of scone and continues: I’ve tried to reach the back door this morning, it’s fiercely overgrown.